 Many charities offer programs where you can adopt larger oceanic animals.
 In exchange for a donation, you hold the naming rights and receive updates on the animal’s well-being.

 How do Manta Rays get their Official Name?

 Over the last 10-15 years, a lot more attention has been given to manta rays.
-More research is being created, and more non-profits are founded worldwide.
+More research is being created, and more non-profits are being founded worldwide.

 The Kona database started in the ’90s.
 Around 2005, the Manta Pacific Research Foundation created the official website and asked for submissions.

 You can also submit new manta ray discoveries to Manta Matcher, Marine Megafauna Foundation, the Manta Trust, or your local non-profit.